aurghya-0/course-materials/Converted_C_guidelines/14.typ

 - Allow for questions and group discussions during in-class exercises.
 - Use homework to reinforce and extend understanding with a mixture of conceptual and practical problems.

-This guideline balances theory with practice, reinforcing foundational knowledge essential to mastering C programming expressions.